rhevorn/shape/docs/API.md

 before modifying it.
 Every fallback is snapshotted during construction and copied for use; the caller's later edits cannot change it.

-Package-level JSON parsing and collection composition call the public methods of external Schema implementations, including wrappers that embed built-in Specs.
+Package-level parsing and collection composition call the public methods of external Schema implementations, including wrappers that embed built-in Specs.
 Internal fast paths apply only to exact built-in types.